Table of Contents

 Though the mind-melt of the dumb questions finally got to me and I couldn't even complete my profile, not all the questions were that bad.
 I answered some about beer which was semi-interesting (3 questions).

 What I Didn't Like

-If you fill out all surveys in a nonsensical manner, it's not unheard of to have you account flagged for data concerns.
-They want real answers, and if you get found out giving fake ones, especially fake addresses and phone numbers, your account could be canceled along with any unpaid commissions.
+If you fill out all surveys in a nonsensical manner, it's not unheard of to have your account flagged for data concerns.
+They want real answers, and if you get found out giving fake ones, especially fake addresses, and phone numbers, your account could be canceled along with any unpaid commissions.